 The shift in meaning in English comes via rosary beads threaded on a string to count prayers, and in verbal phrases bid one's beads, count one's beads, etc. The German cognate Bitte is the usual word for the conversational request "please."
 Compare Spanish cuentas "the beads of a rosary," from contar "to count."

 The word is also related to bid (Old English biddan) and Gothic bidjan "to ask, pray."
 The sense in Modern English was further transferred to other small globular bodies, such as "drop of liquid" (1590s), "small knob forming front sight of a gun" (1831, Kentucky slang); hence draw a bead on "take aim at," 1841, U.S. colloquial.

-1570s, "to adorn with beads," from bead (n.).
-Meaning "to string like beads" is from 1819.
-Intransitive sense "form in beads" is from 1873.
+1570s, "adorn with beads," from bead (n.).
+The meaning "string like beads" is from 1819.
+The intransitive sense of "form in beads" is by 1873.
 Related: Beaded; beading.